why music videos are still relevant

 We might not be living in the golden age of MTV any more, but music videos still have an important place in our cultural landscape.

 In the 90s directors like Spike Jonze and Chris Cunningham were injecting millions of dollars into 5-minute segments.
 Michael and Janet Jackson's video for their 1995 track, Scream, is still the most expensive music video ever costing a reported $7 million.
-But today music channels are about as relevant as CDs, YouTube has replaced MTV, and people are more likely to watch a music video because a celebrity tweeted about it, then because they came across it whilst channel hopping.
+But today music channels are about as relevant as CDs, YouTube has replaced MTV, and people are more likely to watch a music video because a celebrity tweeted about it then because they came across it whilst channel hopping.
 Yet music videos are becoming even more and more like films, it's not slowed down with the demise of music television.

 Arguably, the primary purpose of a music video was taken over by social media a long time ago.
 These days, fans can gain direct access to artists via platforms like Twitter or Instagram, where their identities are meticulously shaped.
 Take One Direction, who have around 100 million Twitter followers between them and post around 20 painstakingly crafted and monitored tweets per day.
-Similarly, their Instagram feeds are inundated with black and white snaps of Harry Styles' favourite bands, Niall Horan riding an elephant in Thailand and Zayn catching fish.
+Similarly, their Instagram feeds are inundated with black and white snaps of Harry Styles' favorite bands, Niall Horan riding an elephant in Thailand and Zayn catching fish.
 Social media offers a route to understanding an artist in the same way that music videos, TV interviews and shows like Top of the Pops were so integral to in the past.
 We don't need music videos to translate the identity of an artist, because we know so much about them already.

 Considering this then, why are music videos still so enduringly popular?
 It's difficult to see how a 3-minute clip of Nicki Minaj fanning herself with some dollar bills is relevant to a generation whose experience and consumption of music has shifted to the point that music is mostly enjoyed whilst doing other things.
 We listen to Spotify whilst surfing the internet, we listen to tunes while getting on tube, walking down the street and doing our shopping.
 We know what musicians are doing because they tweet 24-7.
 Where exactly do music videos fit into that model?